 God desires to direct the prayers of the intercessor to make sure they hit the mark ensuring our prayers are answered.

 My experience with directed prayer

-I remember there was an important event going on one evening.
+I remember there was an important event going on one evening at our church.
 I showed up early to spend time praying over this single issue.

 As time went on, I attacked it from all angles petitioning God in any way I could to have Him move on this situation.